seal-7/Java-Application-Performance-Tuning-and-Memory-Management/README.md

 * Understanding the power of Non Blocking IO
   * https://www.youtube.com/watch?v=wB9tIg209-8

+## Tomcat NIO
+* Acceptor thread creates and accepts the connections.
+After which it is added to a queue
+* Handler threads from the thread pool pick wach connection from the pool and write the response back to the connection after the processing.
+* Handler thread is returned to the pool for reuse.

+## Tomcat BIO
+* We only have handler threads which are created and destoryed for each individual connection.

 ## Quick Tips and Tricks
 * Command to get pid of all java process - `jps`
 * Print the value of flag used for a running application, `jinfo -flag <FlagName> <pid>`